 So, if you’re ready to put your cooling troubles behind you, keep on reading–we guarantee that if you implement these strategies, you’ll see a big difference in how your home regulates temperature.

 2-Story House Air Conditioning Tips

-Consider Using A Window or Portable Air Conditioner
+Consider Using A Window Air Conditioner

 If you don’t have one already, you should really give some thought to installing a window air conditioner on the second floor of your house.